tousiftr/stake_analytics/README.md

 4. **Portfolio value pricing**: I default to AED 500/share (original listing price).
 If a property has at least one completed secondary trade, I use the most recent trade's price for that property.
 This applies to all holders of that property, not just the parties in the trade, since the market price reflects the property's current valuation.

-5. **Distribution allocation (the biggest assumption)**: I allocated distributions pro-rata based on **current** share holdings, not point-in-time historical holdings.
-The brief says "based on shares currently held," which I read as current state.
-Building a full share-ownership timeline with snapshots would give more accurate results but was out of scope for 3-4 hours.
-I'd flag this as the first thing to improve in production.

-6. **Realized net yield**: `total_distributions_received / total_invested`.
+5. **Realized net yield**: `total_distributions_received / total_invested`.
 This is a simple cash-on-cash return, separate from any paper gain/loss on share value.
 I kept this intentionally simple because yield and capital appreciation are different lenses the business should track independently.

-7. **Zero holdings excluded**: If a user sold all shares in a property via the secondary market, that property drops out of their portfolio.
+6. **Zero holdings excluded**: If a user sold all shares in a property via the secondary market, that property drops out of their portfolio.
 Users who sold everything across all properties don't appear in the mart.

+7. **Investor tier segmentation**: I created tiers to help the IR team prioritize outreach by portfolio size:
+   - **Whale (100K+)**: 10 users, AED 1.32M invested.
+Highest priority for relationship management.
+   - **Core (50-100K)**: 26 users, AED 1.65M invested.
+The platform's backbone.
+   - **Mid (20-50K)**: 14 users, AED 425K invested.
+Growth potential with the right engagement.
+   - **Small (<20K)**: 10 users, AED 105K invested.
+Early-stage or testing users.
+   These tiers are not in the dbt mart itself.
+They are calculated fields in Tableau, keeping the mart clean and letting the BI layer handle presentation logic.
 ---

 ## How I Approached Testing